HenriUwU/gomoku/doc/src/contents/project/subject.md

 <br>

-In this scenario, by playing in a, Blue captures the red pair and removes the stones from the game.
+In this scenario, by playing in `a`, Blue captures the red pair and removes the stones from the game.
 The now-free intersections can be played on as if they were never occupied.

 <br>